alekhyavigrahala/Python-Projects/Project-1 : Verbal Quest/README.md

 Verbal Quest - Word Raider Game

-Verbal Quest - A Python Word Guessing Game Verbal Quest is a fun word guessing game made with Python.
+Verbal Quest is a fun word guessing game made with Python.
 Your goal is to guess a hidden word by trying different 5-letter words.
 You’ll get clues to help you figure out the correct word!

 How the Game Works:
 1. The game will tell you how many letters are in the word.